Factbox: World offers aid for typhoon-ravaged Philippines

 - The UNITED STATES has sent a team of about 90 Marines and sailors, part of a first wave of promised U.S. military assistance.
 The U.S. AGENCY FOR INTERNATIONAL DEVELOPMENT (USAID) is sending emergency shelter and hygiene materials expected to arrive early this week.
 It is sending 55 tons of emergency food to feed 20,000 children and 15,000 adults for up to five days.
 The U.S. EMBASSY is sending $100,000 for water and sanitation support.

-- The EUROPEAN COMMISSION said it would provide 3 million euros to help worst-affected areas.
+- The EUROPEAN COMMISSION said it would provide 3 million euros ($4 million) to help worst-affected areas.

 - CHINA will give a total of $200,000 in cash in aid.